 Perhaps the biggest news is that you'll also be able to install all your favorite iOS apps onto a new ARM-powered MacBook Air.
 That's a big drawm and while this might cut into iPad Pro sales, it was smart to get this working on day one.
 People like things they are familiar with, and having the same app on your phone and on your laptop is pretty great.

 There is one big problem though: the price.
 The new MacBook Air still starts at $999 for the base configuration.
 That's a lot of dough and it makes the purchase something you really need to justify.
-Spending $1000 isn't something you do on an impulse.
-Thankfully, you don't need to do it because unless you have a very specific need, a $400 Chromebook is a much better buy.
+Spending $1,000 isn't something you do on an impulse.
+Thankfully, you don't need to do it because unless you have a very specific need, grabbing one of the best Chromebook models at around $400 is a much better buy.

 Now I'm not saying that you should buy a Chromebook if you write code or edit video for a living.
 Then again, you probably don't want to buy a MacBook Air for those things either.
 And if you're already deeply entrenched in Apple's software ecosystem, spending the extra $600 might be worth it for you.
 But for most people, a good Chromebook is perfect.